Luke-Soko/digester_efficiency/index.md

 For every analysis I drop data if there is codigestion  involved (mutliple feedstocks entering the digester).
 Typically, codigestion means there is an agricultural residue (corn stover, wheat stalks, brewers grains, etc) added along with manure to the digester.
 My maximum biogas per animal values, which are used to calculate digester efficiency, are based on a manure-only operating digester.

 I also add a new column called "Biogas_ft3/cow", which is the daily biogas production per cow.
-Histograms featuring their distributions are shown below.

 ```js
 df3.drop(df3[(df3['Animal'] != 'Dairy')].index, inplace = True)